Mariah Carey Fast Facts

-(CNN)Here's a look at the life of Grammy Award-winning singer, Mariah Carey.
+(CNN)Here's a look at the life of Grammy Award-winning singer and actress, Mariah Carey.

 Personal: